dishaaa5/invoice-reminder-n8n/README.md

-# 💰 Invoice WhatsApp Reminder Workflow (n8n)
+# 💰 Invoice & Payment Reminder Workflow (n8n)

-This n8n workflow automatically sends WhatsApp payment reminders using **Google Sheets + Twilio API**.
+This workflow automatically sends WhatsApp reminders for invoices using **Google Sheets + Twilio API**.

----

 ## 🚀 Features
-✅ Triggered automatically when a new entry is added in Google Sheets
+- Triggers when a new row is added in Google Sheets
-✅ Sends personalized WhatsApp reminders with customer name and amount
+- Sends personalized WhatsApp reminders via Twilio
-✅ Perfect for freelancers or businesses managing client payments
+- Helps freelancers and businesses stay on top of payments

----

 ## 🧠 Tech Used
-- n8n (Open-source automation)
+- n8n (Open-source automation tool)
-- Twilio API (WhatsApp messaging)
+- Twilio API
-- Google Sheets (Data source)
+- Google Sheets

----

 ## 🗂 How to Use
-1. Import `workflow.json` into your n8n instance.
+1. Import the `invoice_reminder.json` file into n8n.
-2. Connect your **Google Sheets** and **Twilio** credentials.
-3. Update your Sheet name and column fields if needed.
+2. Update your Twilio credentials (SID & Auth Token).
+3. Connect your Google Sheets account.
-4. Activate the workflow — it will send WhatsApp reminders automatically!
+4. Activate the workflow!

----

 ## 📸 Screenshots